INFORMSJoC/2023.0016/README.md

 All the software in this repository was developed based on Python.
 During the development, the software was separated into 2 formats, Jupiter Notebook and Python.

-The Jupiter Notebook source files for all methods described in the paper is available in the src/Jupiter_Code subfolder of this repository.
+The Jupyter Notebook source files for all methods described in the paper are available in the src/Jupyter subfolder of this repository.
-The Jupiter Notebook test files for all methods described in the paper is available in the script/Jupiter_Code subfolder of this repository.
+The Jupyter Notebook test files for all methods described in the paper are available in the script/Jupyter subfolder of this repository.

-*Jupiter Notebook version used:*
+*Jupyter Notebook version used:*
-- Jupiter Notebook version 6.5.2 in Anaconda Distribution version 2.3.1
+- Jupyter Notebook version 6.5.2 in Anaconda Distribution version 2.3.1

-The Python source files for all methods described in the paper is available in the src/Python_Code subfolder of this repository.
+The Python source files for all methods described in the paper are available in the src/py subfolder of this repository.
-The Python test files for all methods described in the paper is available in the script/Python_Code subfolder of this repository.
+The Python test files for all methods described in the paper are available in the script/py subfolder of this repository.

 *Python version used:*
 - Python version 3.12.0